Summary

 3. ^ “States with a full-time legislature”.
 Ballotpedia.
 Retrieved July 7, 2017.

 4. ^ National Conference of State Legislatures.
 “Full- and Part-Time Legislatures”.
 National Conference of State Legislatures.
+Archived from the original on March 7, 2018.
 Retrieved July 7, 2017.

 5. ^ Harrison, Wilma L. (ed.).
 “2: About State Government” (PDF).
 Michigan in Brief: 2002–03.
 Public Sector Consultants. p.
 9. Retrieved January 8, 2019.